How to Reduce Debt – Debt Elimination

 Debt Reduction Through Bankruptcy

-Bankruptcy is another route that can reduce debt or eliminate debt altogether.
+Bankruptcy is another route that can offer a massive debt reduction or eliminate debt altogether.
 Although it can do significant damage to your borrowing ability for years to come, bankruptcy can be an effective debt reduction option for those who are unable to reduce their debt through other means.

-Chapter 7 bankruptcy is the most common type of personal bankruptcy.
+Chapter 7 bankruptcy is the most common type of personal bankruptcy and it can offer a huge debt reduction in exchange for damaging your credit history for years to come.
 It can eliminate debt from credit cards, unsecured loans as well as debt accrued from medical costs.
 It can be performed in 3 or 4 months if you qualify.
 Other important things to know about filing personal bankruptcy:

 - Student loan debt is also unlikely to be forgiven by most forms of bankruptcy.